 the absolute best tiramisu

 If you want to get real fancy, make some chocolate curls or shavings for garnish.

 You’ll need additional chocolate if you do.
-Check out my post on tiramisu parfaits for a guideline on how to make them.
+Check out my post on Tiramisu Parfaits or our Epic Chocolate Celebration Cake for a guideline on how to make awesome chocolate curls.

+the absolute best tiramisu